 I’d say 80% of the people who come in my door dread the idea of having their photo taken.
 They are coming here because they “have to.”
 A few even said they would rather go to the dentist.
-That is why I specialize in “pain free” photography.
-But still, it will help you to know a few things before you come in.
+So no worries, I specialize in “pain free” photography.

 Secondly: Be prepared for the normal human reaction when it comes time to look at your photos.
 Because of the high-pressure veneer society we live in, you are going to see your physical flaws in that photo.
 But that’s not what I see.
-I am going to see all of your perfections in that same photo.
+I am going to see all of your perfections.

 So for example, what I see in my photos is that I have rabbit teeth, a freaky eye, 11 lines in my forehead, huge nostrils, a jowly mouth and a pug nose.
 And the fact that I am now in my 40s.

-But if I’m in my photo session, feeling that way about myself, do you think I’m going to be able to get a photo that is confident and approachable?
+Do you think everyone else sees ALL those things when they look at my photo?
+Of course not.
+But if I let that “negative energy” of my own insecurities dwell during my session, do you think I’m going to be able to get a photo that is confident and approachable?
 Yikes.

-Third: to get my point on this, check out this video, which is a pretty amazing, by Dove:
+Third: To understand my point on this, check out this video, which is pretty amazing, by Dove:

-One of the points I want you to take away from that is to fake it until you make it.
 To clarify, I do not want to get a fake picture out of you.
-But the point is, the more confident that you can build yourself up for your picture session, it’s going to help you get a better picture that day.
+The point is, the more confidence that you can muster up for yourself, the more help you provide yourself with getting a better photo that day.